 Interestingly, neither the maximum strength measurements nor the VO2 max during 20 minutes of treadmill running differed significantly between the two trials for the sleep-deprived athletes (nor did they change for controls, as expected).

-The control group of runners who got enough sleep had an average time to exhaustion of 14.8 minutes, whereas the sleep-deprived runners only averaged 11 minutes.
+The control group of runners who received sufficient sleep had an average time to exhaustion of 14.8 minutes, whereas the sleep-deprived runners averaged only 11 minutes.
+This may not seem like a particularly notable difference, but it’s actually 25% shorter, which is quite a bit.

-Of note, the heart rate during exercise wasn’t significantly different between the two groups nor between the two trials for sleep-deprived runners.
+Of note, the heart rate during exercise wasn’t significantly different between the two groups or between the two trials for sleep-deprived runners.
+However, the subjective score of sleepiness was much higher, and the vitality score was much lower during the sleep-deprived run.

 A lower RER is indicative of utilizing more fat for fuel, which the researchers hypothesized was due to the fact that sleep deprivation increased energy expenditure and thus depleted glycogen.